Skip to main content

 note

-This package is also used by the VS Code extension and, until VS Code will accept ESM dependencies, it must be kept as a legacy CommonJS dependency.
+This package is also utilised by the VS Code extension and, until VS Code accepts ESM dependencies, it must be maintained as a legacy CommonJS dependency.

 • npm outdated